johnmcfarlane/papers/c++/error-handling.md

 #### Dynamically-Enforceable API Contracts

-The provider should specify correct API usage.
+The provider should communicate correct API usage to the user.

 Example violation: